|What to do with kids?||What is there to do after hours?|

 Need more suggestions?
 Check out our full, three-day family itinerary.

-There are many iconic places Houston is known for.
-The city also have a diverse and quirky side!
+A: There are many iconic places Houston is known for.
+The city also has a diverse and quirky side!
+Here are some of the top attractions in Houston:

 Now you can explore more and save at Houston's top attractions!
 CityPASS gives you access to the top attractions in the city for only $51 for adults (a savings of $45 per person) and $41 for children (a savings of $33 per child).
 A CityPASS provides a map, info on the best times to visit each attraction, editorial content from National Geographic Traveler and more.
 The attractions included on the pass are: